 Beyond Exotic Foods, Dances, Songs and Splash of Color

 Diversity Literacy is one of the most difficult and challenging topics to navigate at conferences and professional development workshops, not to mention talking about with family members, friends and colleagues.

 Planning and organizing a Diversity Conference most often dealt with challenges.
 The first was to create a relevant program dealing with the complexities of Diversity.
 This was a matter of providing current content and research.
 The second being the teaching<>learning methods, activities and opportunities for discourse with facilitators and between participants.

 But not all had come by choice.
-There were some employees on probation required to attend by a school district or institution because they had demonstrated a lack of “sensitivity” towards difference and otherness.
-These were the most challenging non-participants as they tended to avoid collaboration, feeling isolated, victimized, oppressed by facilitators of color – how ironic.
+There were some employees on probation who were required to attend by a school district or institution because they had demonstrated a lack of ‘sensitivity’ towards difference and otherness.
+These were the most challenging non-participants as they tended to avoid collaboration, felt isolated, victimized, oppressed by the facilitators of color – how ironic.

 My experiences affirmed that facilitators organizing such conferences were academically trained, experienced, dedicated and worked diligently to create a safe environment so that all participants could learn and walk away with academic resources, strategies and awareness.

-Diversity conferences worthy of attending are not walks through pastoral parks and avoid giving such advice: “Return to your sites and create a multicultural day where everyone can enjoy ethnic food, dance and song.
+Diversity conferences worthy of attending are not walks through pastoral parks.
+They tend to avoid giving such advice: “Return to your sites and create a multicultural day where everyone can enjoy ethnic food, dance and song.
 Don’t forget to invite the urban Gospel singers.”
-“Let’s just agree to be color blind because we are a melting pot.”
-“Let’s Kumbaya together and feel good about diversity!”
-“Hey, Diversity is good for business!”
+“Let’s just agree to be color blind because we are a melting pot.“ “Let’s hold hands, Kumbaya together and feel good about diversity!”
+“And remember, Diversity is good for business!”

 What was always a learning curve for me at such conferences were the norms that were painstakingly developed by facilitators.
 They knew that the conference would be generating discomfort given the topics and asking participants to reflect introspectively.
 The language for some would be new; as would be the candidness of the presentations.
 For some, hearing for the first time “White Privilege, Aversive Racism by the Well Intended, Social Constructs, Multigenerational Trauma, Misogyny, Xenophobia, Confirmation Bias, and Race as a Construct” would be unsettling, needing time for processing and opportunities for clarification and dialogue.